ThomasBurleson/thomasburleson/README.md

-Thomas Burleson is a **Principal Architect** and **Engineering Coach** specializing in _Web_ solutions/technologies.
+Thomas Burleson is a **Principal Architect** and **Engineering Trainer** specializing in _Web_ solutions/technologies.
 For the last 20 years, he has helped teams around the world develop and deliver commercial front-end software solutions.
 Self-described as a:

 * Architect who codes
 * Coach who creates content